linitio/openstack-amazon-linux-2-image/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GPL-2.0 License.
+See `LICENSE.md` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>